sreekruthy/assignment-06_bitsom_ba_2511592/Sreekruthy_Tummala_PromptEngineering.md

 ---

 #### V3 — Final Prompt

+> You are an award-winning copywriter for sustainable brands.
+Our client is launching a sleek, minimalist eco-friendly water bottle called "Ripple."
+Target audience: environmentally-conscious Gen Z and Millennials who want sustainability without being lectured.
+Create 5 taglines that are witty, punchy (under 8 words), and have a double meaning or clever twist.
+Avoid clichés like "go green" or "save the planet."

+**LLM Output (V3):**

 > Here are 5 taglines for **Ripple** — each with a twist that earns a second read: